calebhadley1/data-science-resources/mathematical-foundations-of-data-science/4_mathematics_for_machine_learning.md

     - A^T is the notation
 - Multiplication by scalar
 - Systems of equations as matrices
 ### Section 3: Solving Systems of Linear Equations
+- Particular vs general solutions to linear equations
+    - Neither are unique
+    - Particular is a single solution, while general describes the set of all solutions
+- A methodology for finding the particular and general soltuions is presented
+    - Gaussian elimination is provided as a way to get a matrix into a form that makes it easier to find solutions (p.
+28).
+The goal is to get the matrix in row echelon form.
+    - Next we find the inverse (p.
+34)

+### Section 4: Vector Spaces
+- Groups are defined (p.
+36)
+- Vector Spaces are defined as a Set with two operations and some additional properties (p.
+37)
+- Vector Subspaces are defined as Sets contained in the original vector space with the property that operations on elements in the subspace will never leave it

+### Section 5: Linear Independence
+- Basis is the set of vectors with which you can represent every vector in the vector space
+- Definitions for linear combinations and independence are stated in page 40
+    - Linear independence essentially means a set of vectors has no redundancy

+### Section 6: Basis and Rank
 - TODO

 ### Section 5: Linear Independence